Bryan Norcross

-He was previously chief meteorologist for WTVJ-TV (the NBC owned-and-operated television station in Miami, Florida), where he became well-known for his part in that station's coverage of Hurricane Andrew in 1992.
-Subsequently, Norcross was Director of Meteorology for WFOR-TV, the CBS-owned and -operated television station in Miami, and hurricane analyst for CBS News in New York City.
+Norcross is also a former chief meteorologist for WTVJ-TV (the NBC owned-and-operated television station in Miami, Florida), where he became well known for his part in that station's coverage of Hurricane Andrew in 1992.
+Subsequently, he was Director of Meteorology for WFOR-TV, the CBS owned-and-operated television station in Miami, and hurricane analyst for CBS News in New York City.

-From 1996-2007, Norcross became a regular fixture on CBS's national newscasts during hurricane season.
-In June 2008, Norcross opted not to renew his contract with WFOR in order to devote more time to America's Emergency Network, a private company he formed with Max Mayfield, former director of the National Hurricane Center.
-A resident of Miami Beach, Norcross has lived in Florida for most of his life.
+From 1996 to 2007, Norcross was a regular fixture on CBS's national newscasts providing commentary during hurricane season.
+In June 2008, he left WFOR and instead focused more time on America's Emergency Network, a private company he formed with business partner Max Mayfield, former director of the National Hurricane Center.
+A resident of Miami Beach, he has lived in Florida for most of his life.

-Job experience
+Career

-Norcross' first broadcasting job was as a disc jockey on WTAI, an AM station in Melbourne, Florida working there part-time in 1968 and 1969.
+Norcross's first broadcasting job was as a disc jockey on WTAI, an AM station in Melbourne, Florida working there part-time in 1968 and 1969.
 During college in Tallahassee, Florida he worked on the air at WTAL-AM and WFSU-FM.

 Norcross started in television as an engineer at WFSU-TV in Tallahassee, Florida while in college, moving to WXIA-TV (then WQXI-TV) in Atlanta as a maintenance engineer/technical director after graduation in 1972.
 At that station he was promoted to acting Production Manager in 1974 before being transferred to Denver television station KBTV (now KUSA) in 1975 as the evening director of the station's newscasts.
 In 1976 Norcross was assigned to produce (and for over a year direct as well) the 10:00 pm news which became the market's highest rated news program.
 In 1977, Norcross was promoted and transferred to WLKY-TV in Louisville as News Director.
 While on a house-hunting trip to Louisville in January 1978, a massive snow storm hit the city.
 He was the only news person able to get to the television station and went on the air with the help of two overnight engineers, providing the city the only TV coverage of the storm.
 In 1979 he returned to Florida State University for a masters program.